Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

 # Get parent scenarios, sequences and tasks

-To get the parent entities of a data node (scenarios or sequences or tasks) you can use either the method `DataNode.get_parents()^` or the function `taipy.get_parents()^`.
+To get the parent entities of a data node (scenarios, sequences, or tasks) you can use either the method `DataNode.get_parents()^` or the function `taipy.get_parents()^`.
 Both return the parents of the data node.

 !!!
 Example